helsing-ai/buffrs/docs/src/guide/project-layout.md

 buffer definitions and the `proto/vendor` directory, which contains external protocol buffers.

-**Important:** The vendor directory is managed by buffrs, all manual changes will be overridden / cam cause not reproducible behavior.
+**Important:** The vendor directory is managed by Buffrs, all manual changes will be overridden / can cause unreproducible behavior.